fpoirotte/XRL/README.rst

 Please note that we ask contributors to assign the copyright in their contributions to the collective name "XRL Team".
-To make things easier to maintain, we also ask that you keep the same license in your contributions as the global one (GPL v3+).
+To make things easier, we also ask that you keep the same license in your contributions as the global one if possible (3-clause BSD License).

 The copyright and licensing information should be reproduced at the top of every new file (as a special comment).